About the Creative

 This toolkit is a practical guide that links to existing resources for organisations that want to take action on equity.
 It does not seek to include all available literature, nor to identify or fill gaps in the literature, but instead to curate a selection of leading practical resources.

-The Creative Equity Toolkit is an initiative of the British Council and Diversity Arts Australia, part of the INTERSECT partnership, a knowledge-exchange between Australia and the UK.
-The UK and Australia are both multi-ethnic societies with an under-representation of artists and creative practitioners from culturally diverse and Indigenous backgrounds.
-The Toolkit aims to support the work of cultural diversity and racial equity in the creative sectors between the UK and Australia.
+The Creative Equity Toolkit is led by Diversity Arts Australia, and is an initiative of the British Council, part of the INTERSECT partnership, a knowledge-exchange between Australia and the UK.
+The UK and Australia are both multi-ethnic societies with an under-representation of artists and creative practitioners from culturally and racially marginalised and Indigenous backgrounds.
+The Toolkit aims to support the work of cultural diversity and racial equity in the creative sectors between the UK and Australia and across the globe by commissioning a series of case studies that spotlight leading practice.
 Find out more about this project.

-Project Executive Producer: Lena Nahlous (Executive Director, Diversity Arts Australia)
+Project Executive Producer: Lena Nahlous (Chief Executive Officer, Diversity Arts Australia)

-Researchers: Anique Vered, Mounira Almenoar, Anna Denejkina, Hanifa Abdiraihan, Fotis Kapetopoulos, Gary Paramanthan
+Researchers: Anique Vered, Mounira Almenoar, Anna Denejkina, Hanifa Abdiraihan, Fotis Kapetopoulos, Gary Paramanathan

-British Council Australia: Helen Salmon (Director), Anna Hay (Arts and Programme Manager), Kate Murray (Senior Communications Manager)
+British Council Australia: Helen Salmon (Director), Anna Hay (Arts and Programme Manager), Kate Murray (Senior Regional Marketing Manager, Arts, Asia Pacific)

 Accessibility Consultant: Shravan Reddi

-Thanks to: Rupert Daniel, Simon Steele, Dan Gibney, Amanda Brizzi, Glaiza Perez, Dr Paula Abood, Dr Görkem Acaroğlu, Eugene Hoh, Karen Soldatic, Shalini Perera, Caitlin Vaughan, Reem Al-Gharabally, James Arvanitakis, Gerald Lidstone, Kevin Bathman, Joanne Cooper, Alexia Derbas.
+Thanks to: Colin Ho (Stage 2 Project Producer), Rupert Daniel, Simon Steele, Dan Gibney, Amanda Brizzi, Glaiza Perez, Dr Paula Abood, Dr Görkem Acaroğlu, Eugene Hoh, Professor Karen Soldatic, Shalini Perera, Caitlin Vaughan, Reem Al-Gharabally, Professor James Arvanitakis, Gerald Lidstone, Kevin Bathman, Joanne Cooper, Dr Alexia Derbas.

-Diversity Arts Australia is Australia’s key national organisation working for ethno-cultural
+Diversity Arts Australia is Australia’s key organisation for ethno-cultural and migrant racial equity in the arts, cultural and creative industries.

 Our Partners